NSO-developer/nso-gitbook/f5-bigip/README-ned-settings.md

   Contains settings used for debugging (intended for NED developers).

+    - developer-settings clean-operational-cdb-on-sync-from <true|false> (default false)

+      Set to true if the operational CDB should be cleaned on each sync-from.

     - developer-settings selective-sync-from <true|false> (default false)

       Set to true if a check over what modules the device has is needed before fetching config.